avarghesein/-NIX/Lubuntu 20.04/Virtualization/Docker/RaspberryPI_CrossCompileC++.md

     --mount type=bind,source="/home/cpp_source/",target="/mnt/cpp_source/"  \
     -it avarghesein/pi_builder_image:v7_armhf /bin/bash

-Where "/home/cpp_source/", is the folder in the Host machine, containing C++ source files to be build for RaspberryPi
+Where "/home/cpp_source/", is the folder in the Host machine, containing C++ source files to be built for RaspberryPi

 ## Build the Source for RaspberryPI